CarloLucibello/GraphNeuralNetworks.jl/GNNGraphs/docs/src/temporalgraph.md

 # Temporal Graphs

-Temporal Graphs are graphs with time varying topologies and node features.
-In GraphNeuralNetworks.jl temporal graphs with fixed number of nodes over time are supported by the [`TemporalSnapshotsGNNGraph`](@ref) type.
+Temporal Graphs are graphs with time varying topologies and  features.
+In GNNGraphs.jl, temporal graphs with fixed number of nodes over time are supported by the [`TemporalSnapshotsGNNGraph`](@ref) type.

 ## Creating a TemporalSnapshotsGNNGraph